 Choosing an OWB

-wood boilers, masonry heaters, pellet stoves or boilers and outdoor wood
+There are many wood heat options including indoor woodstoves, indoor wood boilers, masonry heaters, pellet stoves or boilers and outdoor wood and pellet boilers.

-great deal of good storage space to dry the wood properly.
+Burning regular firewood is not only labor intensive but requires a great deal of good storage space to dry the wood properly.
 Wood that is not dried properly will not give the maximum heat and will produce more particulate matter.

 Sizing a wood burning device:

 In general, for any wood burning device the smaller the better.
 Oversized units tend to burn at lower temperatures (less efficiently) much of the time.
 One exception is the use of very large water tanks to store the energy from your boiler.
 In this case, the heating device can burn at a maximum rate (usually the most efficient rate) and the excess energy is stored in the water tank for use over time.
 Your heating requirements are unique to your house and your family, especially if you're heating domestic hot water.
 It is best to discuss your heating needs with a professional.